A. H. Freeland Barbour

-Alexander Hugh Freeland Barbour LLD FRSE FRCPE (7 January 1856 – 11 June 1927) was a Scottish gynaecologist and noted medical author.
+Alexander Hugh Freeland Barbour FRSE FRCPE (7 January 1856 – 11 June 1927) was a Scottish gynaecologist and noted medical author.
 He was President of the Royal College of Physicians of Edinburgh and co-author of the world-acclaimed Manual of Gynaecology.

 Life

 Barbour was born on 7 January 1856 in Edinburgh, the youngest son of Margaret Fraser Sandeman and George Freeland Barbour of Bonskeid (1810-1887), a Director of the North British Railway.

-He graduated from the University of Edinburgh with an MA and BSc in natural sciences, continuing at the University to study medicine.
+He graduated from the University of Edinburgh with an MA and BSc in Natural Sciences, continuing at the University to study medicine.
 He graduated with an MD in 1884, having won a gold medal for his thesis On Spinal Deformity in relation to Obstetrics.

 With his sister and others (including Patrick Geddes) Barbour co-founded the Edinburgh Social Union which restored housing areas such as Chessels Court (1897) and White Horse Close (1902) to new social ideals.

-He was President of the Royal College of Physicians in Edinburgh 1914 to 1916.
+He was President of the Royal College of Physicians of Edinburgh 1914 to 1916.

 In later life he is listed as living at 4 Charlotte Square, an elite Edinburgh address.
 He died in Edinburgh and was buried in Dean Cemetery on the lower concealed south terrace.